red-gate/continuous-delivery-periodic-table/Contribute.md

 ## Steps to add or update an element

 1. Pick the term you think should be pruned, altered or added, and match it to a category.
-2. Decide how "heavy" the term is (i.e. the more opaque a term / the more you need to know about CD to understand it, the "heavier" it is).
+2. Decide how "heavy" the term is (i.e. the more opaque a term / the more you need to know about CD to understand it, the "heavier" it is), relative to the other elements in that category
-3. List the element weight, symbol, name and category.
+3. Place the element in the list (ordered according to "weight", and list
+	1. The elemental symbol
+	2. The element name
-4. Add a short (~1 para) explanation of the term, and a link to further reading.
+	3. A short (~1 para) explanation of the term
+	4. A link to further reading.

 ### Guidelines